Trailtour

 Mention most impressively goes to La Grivola which is absolutely fantastic and marches out to make a barrier to the view that would take you to Gran Paradiso.
 With wildly massive, impossible to feel comfortable looking at rhombus faces interlacing to a long long awkward ridge.
 Far better to stick to it unless in excellent climbing form than the faces themselves by its emotional sight.
 I guess many people climb with an emotional edge and it is impossible to tell how awkward a face it at a distance but the overall impression couldn’t be more perfectly incongruous and off balance, not of course that it is one giant step up.
 I suppose what I was looking for was an escape route.
 Not from the North.
 Impressive and seductive.

 Julia, that is how you pronounce g in Italian or so I was convinced.
 Paradise in April.
 I arrived a fortnight before the beach was opened.
 Beach access is a right can of worms in Italy, also the East of mediterannean France.
-I feel it would be better to have free access but all refreshmnent was given free too on this lucky occassion by a restaurant who appreciated my passing through and I unknowingly and unchallenged swam and sunbathed.
-(Resort town Laigueglia)
+I feel it would be better to have free access but all refreshmnent was given free too on this lucky occassion by a restaurant who appreciated my passing with a very bright sense of humour.

 laiguelglia

-I had the chance for a more literal tour in 2017 when I chose to enter the Cannes triathlon and experience some of Italy that had so captivated me before.
+I revisited the tour in 2017 when I chose to enter the Cannes triathlon choosing to experience some of Italy that had so captivated me before.
 From Milan airport when only the coastal campsites were open I made my way close to the route of 17 years before into France to race.
-I even undertook to repeat the climb over the top of Monaco by a fateful acceptance of the need to repeat the apparent error and learn why.
-Again my diary was an artists diary.
-It was more ambitious than even I had anticipatied but I was at least fortunate with the hot dry early season and had decent enough Italian.
-Europe had changed and was quite hostile to travelling in a significant fashion.
-Despite overwhelming friendliness and formal politeness that is so decent and sincere there were holes appearing in the fabric.
-It is not to be underestimated how much fun it is to bike tour, however the pace gets forced when you have been pickpocketed or robbed or sneered at.
-You are anyway unable to slow down due to deadlines and the excitement draws people out who do the same, the active fun crowd.
-That travel is such a big industry but campsites have withered away in so many places is a miracle of gluttony.
-With cars and less public transport many do also not camp in the sports world plus they hotel and fly, nipping about 800 miles only in a weekend too.
+I even undertook to repeat the climb over the top of Monaco by a fateful acceptance of the need to repeat the error.
+Again also my diary was an artists diary but not stored images this time as I made an effort to capture a picture like this each day.
+It was more ambitious than even I had anticipatied but I was fortunate with the hot and dry early season and had it seems managed to put back together decent enough Italian.
+Despite overwhelming friendliness and formal politeness that is so decent and sincere Europe had changed and it was intermittently quite hostile to travelling in a significant fashion.
+It is not to be underestimated how much fun it is to bike tour, however the pace gets forced when you have been pickpocketed or robbed or sneered at as then moving on is urgent and without preparation.
+That travel is such a big industry yet campsites have withered away in so many places is a big feature.
+With cars and less public transport many in the sports world do also not camp as they hotel and fly.
+Is it not right to be nipping about 800 miles only in a weekend too casually.

-I suppose if I did not bike tour and only raced I would have fallen for this too.
-Even Cannes was only due to not having a travel partner for triathlon a flight instead of a bus.
-It seems to me that the activity must continue sometimes as a way of not just doing it anyway all the time.
-Also camping is a good carbon payback.
-You have to let nature controls the day as cooking is rooted to a stove and what you carry.
-Daylight becomes a major factor.
-One cannot demand so much but need to follow clues or specific roads if on a bike.
-Local snippets of Information are remembered all day and you get a hand from nature to enjoy yourself if the leads are too mean.
-You concentrate on the hill or go further, darker, wet.
-It is sad that so few cars are on the road this month of covid 19 as I write but every day beings a cyclist hit and run.
-I wonder if I am reading troll reports or there is anger against the environment which in turn is against the simple genuine people who want to do normal good things.
-Is there provocation going on, certainly it is not easy and I want to finish my job applications or get self employment as planned and be with positive people returning the economy from petrol and fast food nihilists than find they have even more rights to kill me.
+Cannes was a flight only due to not having a travel partner for triathlon and instead of a bus.
+Camping is a good carbon payback.
+Nature controls the day as cooking is rooted to a stove and what you carry.
+Daylight becomes a major factor in your mind and is easy to adapt to.
+The way cannot be demanded so much but as a need to follow clues or specific roads on a bike.
+Local snippets of information I hold all day and then get a hand from nature to enjoy myself anyway by already being out there.
+Concentration on the hill or makes you go further, darker, wet.
+It is sad that so few cars are on the road this month of covid 19 as I write but every day brings a cyclist hit and run in the news feed.
+I wonder if I am reading troll reports or there is anger against the environment in turn against the people who want to do normal good natural things.
+Is there provocation going on?
+Certainly it is not easy and I want to finish my job applications or get self employment as planned, be with positive people returning the economy from petrol and fast food nihilist.

 The Duel, not the Dune or the Jewel.
 This was meant to be a futurist concept but I didn't find how to present enough detail for it to be a picture instead of a sketch.
 Because it is a cliff some sensation of gravity would have been good.
 It is still on my mind.
 Also the lunacy of the long futuristic feeling climb yet with a rope, I could not see how to make it safe and so again unrealistic.
 But some climbing is beyond the pale and it will be realised by someone.